ResearchObject/bagit-ro/README.md

 The combination of BagIt and Research Object adds:

 * RO consistency with checksums for payload and metadata
-* Structured metadata, provenande and annotations for the bag and its content
+* Structured metadata, provenance and annotations for the bag and its content
   * With extensions in JSON-LD using any Linked Data vocabulary
 * Graceful degradation/conversion to plain BagIt or RO Bundle